renji-3/scheduler/README.md

 # Interview Scheduler

 ## Summary
-This project is a single page web app that demonstrates the ability to create and manage appointments for interviews
+This project is a single page web app that demonstrates the ability to create and manage appointments for interviews.
+It includes the ability to create, cancel, and edit interview information such as interviewer choice and interviewee name

 ## Setup